MoonWalkerHTTP/moonwalker-docs/README.md

 After the page loads up, You will see a basic Hello World Page.
 This is the `index` page.

-For Editing The `index`, open your application directory in yopur preferred code editor and open the directory `/app`.
+For Editing The `index`, open your application directory in your preferred code editor and open the directory `/app`.
 In the `/app` directory, all the routes are saved.

 #### In MoonWalker, You have 2 options for editing / creating a route.
 1) Pug, 2) HTML.
 You can use either Pug or HTML.